-If you are convicted of murder, then you may face life in prison or the death penalty.
+If you are convicted of murder, then you may face life in prison.
 Your life and your freedom are at stake, your family’s happiness and financial security may be at stake, and it may feel like everything is out of your hands.

 But, you haven’t been convicted of murder yet.